Ovarian Cyst: Pain, Symptoms, Causes, Treatment & More

 According to a research, ginger proved to stop the growth of cancerous cells in ovaries.

-Therefore, it is regarded as an important ingredient for treatment and prevention of ovarian cancer.
+Therefore, it is regarded as an important ingredient for the treatment and prevention of ovarian cancer.

-Ovarian cysts can result into serious complications if they are left unchecked and untreated.
+Ovarian cysts can result in serious complications like polycystic ovary syndrome PCOS if they are left unchecked and untreated.

 Therefore, it is important to keep a close eye on it through frequent ultrasounds and choose healthy lifestyle to avoid further complications.